surferfelix/NLPT_A2_G5/README.md

 ## A NEURAL SRL SYSTEM

-The code for the SRL system is also present
+The code for the SRL system is stored in the same repositorium.

 ### HOW TO USE IT
 - STEP 1.
 Install libraries specified in **requirements.txt** by running